 Something very spooky is about to happen to your wallet.
 October 31, Halloween, is the kick-off of the holiday shopping season.
 If you’re not careful, your hard-earned dollars or carefully crafted budget may be cast under a witch’s spell and you could find yourself deeper in debt.

-Did you know that on Halloween, the second-largest consumer holiday in the U.S?
+Did you know that Halloween is the second-largest consumer holiday in the U.S?

 Part of the reason why it’s hard for so many of us to stay on budget is that we feel left out.
 But what if you could still have fun, celebrate Halloween with décor, candy, and costumes, but not fall in debt?
 Would you take advantage of those savings opportunities?